SultanSakai/MovieRecomendation/README.md

 Based on the user's past whatched films, the system computes the cosine similarity of the user's film vectors with all available films in the dataset.
 Films with the highest similarity scores are recommended.

-## Coding

-You can find files with code by  this github link: https://github.com/TamerPC/MovieRecomndation

 ## Results and Performance Evaluation

-Model Accuracy: We achieved an accuracy of 99.75% on test data.
+Model Accuracy: We achieved an accuracy of 99.75% on the test data.

 Cosine Similarity: The cosine similarity is used to measure the closeness of films based on the encoder-generated vectors.
 The closer the cosine similarity value is to 1, the more similar the films are.